 The cost is $375 for the year, which includes all books we engage.
 Scholarship assistance is available.
 Please contact the group Mentor, Laura Thewalt about St. Stephen's EfM group.

 Wednesdays, Sumners Room, 6:30 - 9:15 p.m. (plus 3 hours of weekly prep time)

 In the Men's Spirituality Group, we discuss our life journeys, our religious backgrounds and beliefs, our relationships, our hopes and fears, and our successes and failures.
 It is a place where we can speak honestly from the heart, instead of the head.
 We seek to cultivate compassion, connection, and mutual respect rather than power or stoicism.
 Perhaps the most important thing we do is just listen to each other without trying to "fix" each other.
 We face the uncertainties of our lives together.

 We always welcome visitors and encourage more men to become regular members.
 Because we seek to speak honestly, and are willing to be vulnerable, we hold our conversations in confidence.

 Second Thursday of the month, Library, 7 p.m.

-Periodically we offer an Inquiry and Journey Class for those new to Christianity, to The Episcopal Church, or to St. Stephen's.
-It is required for those wanting to pursue confirmation as a member of St. Stephen's for when the Bishop visits.
+Periodically we offer an Episcopal Beliefs and Practices class for those new to Christianity, to the Episcopal Church, or to St. Stephen’s, as well as for those who are looking for a refresher course in their theology and practice.
+It is required for those wanting to pursue confirmation as a member of St. Stephen’s when the Bishop visits.